tsbmediaventure/ConsCent-docs/docs/integration.md

        - The 'clientId' which is retrieved from the Client Integrations Page of the ConsCent Client Dashboard.

        - The 'title' which should be the Content Title by which the particular content is registered with in the Client CMS.

+       - The 'subTitle' which should be the Content Subtitle.
+This is a optional parameter.

        - 'successCallback' this parameter takes a function which is discussed in step 3